-During the year, the Society established a Hardship Fund to support members experiencing financial challenged during COVID-19.
-The Society provided one-time grants up to \$300 to members out of the Hardship Fund for disbursements totalling \$9,600.
+During the year, the board approved the continuation of the Hardship Fund to support members experiencing financial challenged during COVID-19.
+The Society provided one-time grants up to \$300 to members out of the Hardship Fund for disbursements totalling \$6,110 [2021 - \$9,600].